(36): Fate and Preference II (A Real Story)

 Allah wants me to be.

-better that destiny can never be avoided, nor modified.
+We should realize that destiny can never be avoided nor modified.
 That doesn’t,

 nonetheless, mean that we should not strive to get what we want.
 Give it as

 much your try as you can.
-When it becomes apparent that that particular thing (or
+Then, when it becomes apparent that that particular thing (or

 person, for instance) is not for you, give up and accept what Allah provides